-HOPE people managing their heart failure get access to gold standard care.
-PLEASE NOTE: this booklet should not replace and/or substitute the interactions with and advice you are given from your Healthcare Professional.
+PLEASE NOTE: this booklet should not replace and/or substitute the interactions with and advice from your Healthcare Professional.
 If you have any concerns about your condition then do discuss them with your Healthcare Professional at the earliest opportunity.
-Patients helping patients...

-Nick Hartshorne-Evans ("Just a patient") Founder and CEO - Pumping Marvellous Foundation Angela Graves - Clinical Lead for the Pumping Marvellous Foundation and Consultant Nurse in Heart Failure Point 1 - So what is an inefficient heart?
+Point 1 - So what is an inefficient heart?

 The heart is a complicated muscle working via a series of electrical impulses and valves.
 Like a well-tuned motor, it only takes one of the many components to malfunction and the heart won't work as efficiently as it should, just like a car's engine.
 Like any muscle in the body, the heart must receive oxygen and nutrients to function properly.
+Reasons for an inefficient heart can be:

+- Coronary heart disease like a heart attack or angina

+- Untreated long-standing hypertension (high blood pressure)

+- Cardiomyopathy (your heart muscle weakens)

+- Heart rhythm disturbance (like atrial fibrillation)

+- Damaged heart valves

+- Myocarditis (inflammation of the heart muscle which may be caused by a virus)

+- Prolonged alcohol consumption

+- The use of recreational drugs

+- Chemotherapy treatment

+- Pregnancy

+Whatever has caused your heart to be inefficient, your Cardiologist will suggest a series of tests and treatments.
+You may have a blood test, an

+ECG (electrocardiogram, which looks at your heart's electrical activity) and an echo (echocardiogram, which is a scan that looks inside your heart).
+Some of the options your Clinician will discuss with you will be:

+- Lifestyle changes

+- Medications

-Reasons for an inefficient heart can be: - Coronary heart disease like a heart attack or angina - Untreated long-standing hypertension (high blood pressure) - Cardiomyopathy (your heart muscle weakens) - Heart rhythm disturbance (like atrial fibrillation) - · Damaged heart valves - Myocarditis (inflammation of the heart muscle may be caused by a virus) - · Prolonged alcohol consumption - The use of recreational drugs - · Chemotherapy treatment - Pregnancy Whatever has caused your heart to be inefficient, your Cardiologist will suggest a series of tests and treatments.
-You may have a blood test, an ECG (Electrocardiogram, which looks at your heart's electrical activity) and an ECHO (Echocardiogram, which is a scan that looks inside your heart).
-Some of the options your Clinician will discuss with you will be: - · Lifestyle changes - Medications - · Implantable devices - Certain types of heart surgery Self-managing your inefficient heart is very important.
-In most cases, if you take your medication as prescribed by your Clinician in conjunction with making lifestyle changes, this can help your heart work as efficiently as it can and help manage your symptoms.
+- · Implantable devices

+- Certain types of heart surgery

+Self-managing your inefficient heart is very important.
+In most cases, if you take your medication as prescribed by your healthcare team in conjunction with making lifestyle changes, this can help your heart work as efficiently as it can and help manage your symptoms.

 (The heart's inability to pump blood effectively can cause many symptoms.
 Some of the symptoms people may experience are chest pain, breathlessness during exertion, struggling to breathe at night and swelling of the feet and legs.
-If you experience any of these symptoms talk to your healthcare provider).
-Point 2 - Listen to your body Your life won't stop, it will just be different.
+If you experience any of these symptoms talk to your Heart Failure team.)

+Point 2 - Listen to your body

+Your life won't stop, it will just be different.
 You have to think about the consequences that you will suffer if you overdo things.
 You could have a great day and keep busy all day, but then be prepared for the next day to be a day where you will need rest.
-Break up your journeys or duties or tasks by taking mini rests - you'll soon learn to know your own capabilities.
+Break up your journeys, duties or tasks by taking mini rests - you'll soon learn your own capabilities.

 Having an inefficient heart affects people in different ways; what way is yours?

+Patient

-Point 3 - A positive mind means positive results Being diagnosed with heart failure may bring a variety of emotional responses.
+Point 3 - A positive mind means positive results

+Being diagnosed with Heart Failure may bring a variety of emotional responses.
 There may be several mental adjustments to make in order to continue enjoying life, taking into consideration the lifestyle changes involved.
-Practising positivity can be done by using a 'self-help toolkit'.
-These are any methods which you know make you feel better.
-Find ways to appreciate the pleasures in life and focus on the 'can do' moments.
+Practicing positivity can be done by using a 'self-help toolkit'.
+Find ways to appreciate the pleasures in life and focus on the 'can-do' moments.
 Looking after your mental health is so important; healthy diet, suitable exercise, hobbies, laughter and love are a sensible recipe for happiness.
-Talk to your Liaison Nurse, Cardiac Psychologist or GP if you have concerns.
+Talk to your Heart Failure Nurse, Cardiologist, GP, Pharmacist or Cardiac Rehabilitation Team.